Call-for-Code/Solution-Starter-Kit-Communication-2020/starter-kit/node-red/README.md

 return msg;
 ```

-The above dashboard can be expanded to include daily new infections from [covid19api](https://api.covid19api.com/summary) data and chatbot UI.
+The above dashboard can be expanded to include daily new infections from [covid19api](https://api.covid19api.com/summary) data, charts, tables and chatbot UI.

 ## Build a Call for Code Crisis Communications solution!